raymondji/commitstack/README.md

 One reason you might want to use Commitstack is if you need Gitlab support.
 While Github users are [spoiled](https://github.com/aviator-co/av) [for](https://graphite.dev/) [choice](https://github.com/spacedentist/spr), most of the popular options don't support Gitlab.
 - If you want a stacking tool that integrates with both Gitlab and Github, Commitstack is one of the few options I'm aware of.
 Others include [git-town](https://github.com/git-town/git-town) and [git-spice](https://github.com/abhinav/git-spice).
-- If you need Gitlab support only, the most prominent option is probably the [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
+- If you're okay with Gitlab support only, the most prominent option is probably the [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
 - These options are all pretty different in terms of the user experience and feature set they provide; see which one fits your needs the best.

 Another reason to use Commitstack is if you want a tool that still feels like "just Git" at the end of the day.